 - Handover documentation – In case another team will need to continue the project in the future, the handover document will fill them in on the project, including the completed tasks and detailed instructions for managing it.

-- Archived project files – All of the files involved in your project must be stored properly.
-For example, files should have easy-to-understand naming, and they should usually be saved in a centralized system, complete with version control.
+- Archived project files – Store all of the files involved in your project properly.
+For example, give files easy-to-understand naming, and save them in a centralized system, complete with version control.

 - Client or stakeholder sign-off – Finally, get an official sign-off from clients or primary stakeholders as formal confirmation that they’re satisfied with the project’s outcomes.